YouTube Music vs Spotify: Why I’m Sticking With YouTube

 Biggest difference?
 YouTube Music pulls from YouTube itself, so you get:

-Mashups
+Mashups and remixes

 Live concerts

-Unreleased demo
+Unreleased demos

 One of my favorite finds?
 A mashup of Dua Lipa’s Levitating and Twenty One Pilots’ Levitate.
+It's something I'd never get on Spotify because user-uploaded remixes don't exist there.

 Spotify's playlists are more structured and curated, but YouTube Music gives you access to way more content because it taps into everything on YouTube.